MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/audio-real-time.md

 1. Modify other default settings depending on your requirements.
 1. Select **Deploy**.
 You land on the deployment details page.

-Now that you have a deployment of the `gpt-4o-realtime-preview` model, you can use the playground to interact with the model in real-time.
+Now that you have a deployment of the `gpt-4o-realtime-preview` model, you can use the playground to interact with the model in real time.
 Select **Early access playground** from the list of playgrounds in the left pane.

 ## Use the GPT-4o real-time audio API